proinsias/an-independent-mind/docs/Books/The Premonition.md

 ---

+“They taught me how important it was to have a second visit when they visited villages,” said Carter.
+“The second visit made a statement to the villagers, and it usually wasn’t until the second visit that trust emerged.” — location: [999](kindle://book?action=open&asin=B08V91YY8R&location=999) ^ref-35669

+---
 He made a point of asking questions in plain English, and less in the manner of a doctor than a child. — location: [1002](kindle://book?action=open&asin=B08V91YY8R&location=1002) ^ref-43859

 ---